blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...5]capsule/+page.md

 ## Build env settings (webpack config)

-You may need to add the following rule to your webpack config module in order to handle certain styling files:
+You may need to add the following rule to your webpack config module in order to handle certain styling files (See the config for the Blocknative demo app):

 ```typescript
 {